mRs-/Black-Friday-Deals/README.md

 ## Social
 ### 💰 [Bird search](https://birdsearch.carrd.co) - Advanced search app for Twitter that unlocks lot of hidden fields - 60% off on one time payment.
 Available on iOS/macOS/iPadOS
+### 💰 [Away for Twitter](https://awayfortwitter.com) - A dashboard for monitoring all your Twitter accounts while you're on a break - messages, replies, & more.
+30% off on one time Pro Upgrade until the end of November.
+Available on iOS/iPadOS/macOS

 ## 🎓 Reference & Education
 ### 💰 [DEVONthink](https://www.devontechnologies.com/promotions/blackfriday) - DEVONthink is your paperless office.
 It stores all your documents, helps you keep them organized, and presents you with what you need to get the job done.
 25% off Nov 25th – Nov 28th 2022.